texstudio-org/texstudio/utilities/manual/source/background.md

 -   `formula` or ends with `%formula`: The argument is always treated as if in math-mode.
 See chemformula.cwl for an example.
 -   ends with `%special`: special argument which relates to data defined via special definition, see classifier 's'.
 The database is the text before `%`.
+-   ends with `%specialMultiArg`: like `%special`, but the argument may contain more than one element, each of which is checked individually for syntax
 -   ends with `%specialDef`: special argument which defines data for a database, see classifier 's'.

 A %-suffix takes precedence over detection by name, i.e. an argument